Microsoft's quarterly profit more than doubles

 1 Min Read

-(Reuters) - Microsoft Corp (MSFT.O) reported a quarterly profit that more than doubled, helped by a tax benefit and strong growth in its cloud business.
+July 20 (Reuters) - Microsoft Corp reported a quarterly profit that more than doubled, helped by a tax benefit and strong growth in its cloud business.

 The company's net income rose to $6.51 billion, or 83 cents per share, in the fourth quarter ended June 30 from $3.12 billion, or 39 cents per share, a year earlier.